Breeze/breeze.github.io/doc-js/metadata-details.md

 The `MetadataStore.importMetadata` method supports custom nodes at both the entity and property levels.

 - Breeze native metadata may contain a single "custom" node for each `EntityType`, `ComplexType`, `DataProperty` or `NavigationProperty` node.<br/><br/>
-- A subset of Breeze native metadata format that only includes node "keys" and "custom" elements is also supported with the "allowMerge" parameter (see example below)
+- A subset of Breeze native metadata format that only includes node "keys" and "custom" elements is also supported with the `allowMerge` parameter: `metadataStore.importMetadata(customMetadata, true);`.
+See [example below](#importCustomMetadata).

-	+ This capability is ONLY supported if the `allowMerge` parameter to the `importMetadata` method is set to `true`.
-(The default is `false`).
+	+ This capability is ONLY supported if the second, `allowMerge` parameter to the `importMetadata` method is set to `true` (The default is `false`).

 	+ The "key" for an `EntityType` or a `ComplexType` is the combination of the "namespace" and "shortName" nodes.